Guest Blog Contributor Guidelines

 Also, if we agree to receive your guest post, it is not a guarantee that we’ll publish it.
-We will provide feedback where possible, but we’ll reject and ignore posts if they are spammy, self-promotional or off-topic.
-Same goes if they are too techie, have too much jargon or too boring.
+We will provide feedback where possible, but we’ll reject and ignore posts if they are spammy, self-promotional, or off-topic.
+The same goes if they are too techie, have too much jargon, or too boring.
 Please understand that we usually won’t have time to explain why.

 We hate spam too.
 You’ll get your backlink in the author bio (usually placed at the start of the post), so don’t spam out your content with links.
 In other words, we will not include contextual links within the article that are purely for promotional or SEO purposes.